mihailnenov/players-assignment/README.md

 5. Error handling can be improved - error and success response should be returned in а common structure
 6. UI is very basic and far from perfect.
 I was actually not expecting a full-stack assignment but I did my best to finish it in time.
 7. UI will not work on IE because fetch() is not supported
-8. UI requires interned access because some of the JS libraries are downloaded from external resources
+8. UI requires internet access because some of the JS libraries are downloaded from external resources
-9. Design is minimalistic, but the players list is sortable and searchable
+9. Design is minimalistic, but the players list is sortable and searchable.